-(U) MINIMIZATION PROCEDURES USED BY THE NATIONAL 18 AM 10: 32 SECURITY AGENCY IN CONNECTION WITH ACQUISITIONS OF FOREIGN INTELLIGENCE INFORMATION PURSUANT TO SECTION 762 OF THE LERSON FOREIGN INTELLIGENCE SURVEILLANCE ACT OF 1978, AS AMENDED COURT
+(U) MINIMIZATION PROCEDURES USED BY THE NATIONAL SECURITY AGENCY IN CONNECTION WITH ACQUISITIONS OF FOREIGN INTELLIGENCE INFORMATION PURSUANT TO SECTION 702 OF THE COURT FOREIGN INTELLIGENCE SURVEILLANCE ACT OF 1978, AS AMENDED

-(U) Section 1 - Applicability and Scope

-- (U) These National Security Agency (NSA) minimization procedures apply to the acquisition, retention, use, and dissemination of information, including non-publicly available information concerning unconsenting United States persons, that is acquired by targeting non-United States persons reasonably believed to be located outside the United States in accordance with section 702 of the Foreign Intelligence Surveillance Act of 1978, as amended (FISA or "the Act").
+- (U) Section 1 Applicability and Scope - (U) These National Security Agency (NSA) minimization procedures apply to the acquisition, retention, use, and dissemination of information, including non-publicly available information concerning unconsenting United States persons, that is acquired by targeting non-United States persons reasonably believed to be located outside the United States in accordance with section 702 of the Foreign Intelligence Surveillance Act of 1978, as amended (FISA or "the Act").
 These minimization procedures apply in addition to separate querying procedures adopted pursuant to subsection 702(f)(1) of the Act.
 These minimization procedures should be read and applied in conjunction with those querying procedures, and nothing in these procedures permits any actions that would otherwise be prohibited by those querying procedures. - (U) If NSA determines that it must take action in apparent departure from these minimization procedures to protect against an immediate threat to human life (e.g., force protection or hostage situations) and that it is not feasible to obtain a timely modification of these procedures, NSA may take such action immediately.
-NSA will report the action taken to the Office of the Director of National Intelligence (ODNI) and to the National Security Division of the Department of Justice (NSD), which will promptly notify the Foreign Intelligence Surveillance Court (FISC) of such activity. - (U) For the purposes of these procedures, the terms "National Security Agency" and "NSA personnel" refer to any employees of the National Security Agency/Central Security Service ("NSA/CSS" or "NSA") and any other personnel engaged in Signals Intelligence (SIGINT) operations authorized pursuant to section 702 of the Act if such operations are executed under the direction, authority, or control of the Director, NSA/Chief, CSS (DIRNSA).

-(U) Section 2 - Exceptions, Oversight, and Training

-(a) (U) NSA will conduct oversight (to include compliance) activities on an ongoing basis, with respect to its exercise of the authority under section 702 of the Act, including the targeting, minimization, and querying procedures adopted in accordance with section 702.
+NSA will report the action taken to the Office of the Director of National Intelligence (ODNI) and to the National Security Division of the Department of Justice (NSD), which will promptly notify the Foreign Intelligence Surveillance Court (FISC) of such activity. - (U) For the purposes of these procedures, the terms "National Security Agency" and "NSA personnel" refer to any employees of the National Security Agency/Central Security Service ("NSA/CSS" or "NSA") and any other personnel engaged in Signals Intelligence (SIGINT) operations authorized pursuant to section 702 of the Act if such operations are executed under the direction, authority, or control of the Director, NSA/Chief, CSS (DIRNSA). - (U) Section 2 Exceptions, Oversight, and Training - (a) (U) NSA will conduct oversight (to include compliance) activities on an ongoing basis, with respect to its exercise of the authority under section 702 of the Act, including the targeting, minimization, and querying procedures adopted in accordance with section 702.
 NSA will develop and deliver training regarding the applicable procedures to ensure NSA personnel responsible for approving the targeting of persons for acquisition under section 702, as well as NSA personnel with access to information thereby acquired, understand their responsibilities and the applicable procedures that apply to this acquisition.
-NSA will make any necessary reports, including those relating to incidents of noncompliance, to the NSA Inspector General and NSA Office of General Counsel, in accordance with its NSA charter.
-NSA will also ensure that necessary corrective actions are taken to address any identified deficiencies.
+NSA will make any necessary reports, including those relating to incidents

-TOP SECRET/SI/NOFORN
+TOP SECRET//SI//NOFORN

-Classified by: The Deputy Attorney General-Derived From: NSA/CSSM 1-52 (dated 20180110).
-Declassify On: 20461018
+Classified by The Assistant Attorney Control for National Susaid Derived From: NSA/CSSM 1-52 (dated 20180110)